 SNPs and Alleles

-Any two human beings share about 99.9% of the same DNA.
-Yet that tiny remaining 0.1% is responsible for many of the differences we see between individuals—such as appearance, metabolism, and disease risk.
+Any two people share about 99.9% of the same DNA.
+That tiny remaining 0.1% is responsible for many of the differences we see between individuals—things like appearance, metabolism, and disease risk.
+These DNA differences are called genetic variants, or simply variants.

-What Is an Allele?
+What is an allele?

 An allele is a specific version of a genetic variant.
 At a given position in your DNA, different people may carry different versions (alleles) of the same genetic code.

-What Is a SNP?
+What is a SNP?

 These single-letter differences are called single nucleotide polymorphisms, or SNPs.

-Types of Alleles
+Types of alleles

-Major and Minor Alleles
+Major and minor alleles

 Scientists often describe alleles as major or minor, based on how common they are in a population:

-• Major alleles are the more common version
+• Major alleles are the more common version.

-• Minor alleles are less common
+• Minor alleles are less common.

-If a gene has two alleles that influence eye color—one associated with brown eyes and one with blue eyes—the brown-eye allele may be the major allele in China, while the blue-eye allele may be the major allele in Sweden.
+Example: If a gene has two alleles that influence eye color—one associated with brown eyes and one with blue eyes—the brown-eye allele may be the major allele in China, while the blue-eye allele may be the major allele in Sweden.

-Effect Alleles
+Effect alleles

 An effect allele is the allele associated with an increased likelihood of a specific trait or outcome.

-• Effect alleles can be major or minor
+• Effect alleles can be major or minor.

-Risk Alleles
+Risk alleles

-Importantly, having a risk allele does not mean you will develop a disease.
+Important: Having a risk allele does not mean you will develop a disease.
+Most health outcomes are influenced by:

 • Multiple genetic variants (not just one SNP)